Last update: January 28, 2021, 10:00 p.m. CT

 To streamline operations for providers, we’re extending prior authorization timeframes for open and approved authorizations and we're suspending prior authorization requirements for many services.
 Review each of the sections below for effective dates and specific details.
 Please check back often for the latest information.

-UnitedHealthcare is temporarily suspending select prior authorization requirements for in-network hospitals and in-network Skilled Nursing Facilities (SNFs) nationwide.
+The temporary suspension of prior authorization requirements for in-patient admissions to in-network skilled nursing facilities (SNFs) ends on Jan.
+31, 2021, except for select markets which are being communicated to directly.
 The temporary prior authorization suspensions apply to UnitedHealthcare Medicare Advantage, Medicaid and Individual and Group Market health plan members nationwide, where UnitedHealthcare has health plans available.
 The suspensions are effective Dec.
 18, 2020 through Jan.
 31, 2021.

 State variations and regulations may apply during this time.
 For Medicaid and other state-specific regulations, please refer to your state-specific website or your state’s UnitedHealthcare Community Plan website, if applicable.